 Alberta Aids to Daily Living

-- An assessment by a health care professional determines the equipment and supplies that an Albertan can receive through this program.
+- * Note: An assessment by a health care professional determines the equipment and supplies that an Albertan can receive through the AADL program.

 Albertans pay 25% of the benefit cost to a maximum of $500 per individual or family per year.
 Low-income Albertans and those receiving income assistance are exempt from paying the cost-sharing portion.